Vera24-vee/KINDERGATEN-APP/README.md

 1. Go to [MongoDB Atlas](https://www.mongodb.com/atlas)
 2. Create a free account and cluster
-3. Get your connection string (it looks like: `mongodb+srv://your-username:your-password@your-cluster.mongodb.net/your-database`)
+3. Get your connection string from the MongoDB Atlas dashboard

 ### Step 2: Deploy on Render